TheAlgorithms/Python/CONTRIBUTING.md

 #### Other Requirements for Submissions

 - The file extension for code files should be `.py`.
+Jupyter Notebooks should be submitted to [TheAlgorithms/Jupyter](https://github.com/TheAlgorithms/Jupyter).
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 - If possible, follow the standard *within* the folder you are submitting to.